 The truth is that convertible car insurance does not differ from any other type of car insurance.
-When you purchase car insurance from an insurance company, you will find that it typically has a specialty area that includes things like:
+When you purchase car insurance from an insurance company, you will find that they typically offer specialty insurance for vehicles like:

 However, amongst those specialty insurance options, you will not find an option for convertible cars.